adshares/adshares-docs/protocol/impressions/user_browses.rst

 Fetching Content for Each Creative
 ----------------------------------

-At this stage, :ref:`Creative Metadata <protocol-definitions-creativemetadata>` is already retrieved, but none of the :ref:`Creatives <protocol-definitions-creative>` is actually rendered, as :ref:`Supply-Side Agent <protocol-definitions-ssa>` has not fetched :ref:`Creative Content <protocol-definitions-creativecontent>` yet.
+At this stage, :ref:`Creative Object <protocol-definitions-creativeobject>` is already retrieved, but none of the :ref:`Creatives <protocol-definitions-creative>` is actually rendered, as :ref:`Supply-Side Agent <protocol-definitions-ssa>` has not fetched :ref:`Creative Content <protocol-definitions-creativecontent>` yet.

 The following diagram presents the details of the workflow aimed at fetching :ref:`Creative Content <protocol-definitions-creativecontent>`